Two-dimensional delta-Bose gas: skew-product relative motions: Introduction

+These results in \cite{BC:2D} on the \emph{approximate} moments and their applications have been extended in several ways.
+The extensions include some observations of non-Gaussian fluctuations of the SHE (in the form of random polymers) \cite{Feng} and the convergences of the approximate moments $\E[\prod_{j=1}^NX_\vep(z_j,t)]$ for general $N$ via approximations of the $N$-body delta-Bose gas and diagrammatic expansions \cite{CSZ:Mom,GQT,C:DBG3+}.
+Moreover, by studying some of these approximate moments, Caravenna, Sun and Zygouras~\cite{CSZ:Flow} offer a rigorous meaning to the two-dimensional SHE at criticality in the sense of proving unique distributional limits of the discrete analogues.
+An extension of these unique distributional limits to \eqref{def:Xvep} as $\vep\to 0$ is outlined in \cite[Remark~1.4]{CSZ:Flow}.

-In involving the $N$-point moments, their very fast growth in $N$ is expected and, if true, will forbid moment generating functions for the SHE at criticality.
-See \cite{GQT,CSZ:Flow} for discussions.
-On the other hand, the moments are basic statistical instruments and give some of the very few explicit characteristics known for the SHE at criticality.
-Therefore, it should be reasonable to expect that they are still useful for investigating the unknown non-Gaussianity of the SHE.
-(This relation is not quite the same for the one-dimensional case; in the latter case, the SHE is well-posed in the It\^{o} sense~\cite{Walsh}.)
-Note that a very recent result by Caravenna, Sun and Zygouras~\cite{CSZ:Mut} shows that the solution to the two-dimensional SHE at criticality is not a Gaussian multiplicative chaos; this is via a study of the $N$-point moments for $N\geq 3$.
+For the \emph{limiting} case, the very fast growth of the $N$-point moments in $N$ has been expected and will make using moment-generating functions difficult for determining the probability distribution of the two-dimensional SHE at criticality \cite{GQT,CSZ:Flow,CSZ:Mut}.
+On the other hand, the moments are basic statistical objects and give some of the very few explicit characteristics for the two-dimensional SHE at criticality.
+Thus, it should be reasonable to expect their usefulness in proving more properties of the SHE.
+For example, Caravenna, Sun and Zygouras~\cite{CSZ:Mut} show that by proving some particular bounds for the limiting moments, the solution of the two-dimensional SHE at criticality is not a Gaussian multiplicative chaos.
+For more applications of the limiting $N$-point moments, stochastic path integrals of the $N$-body delta-Bose gas are natural candidates of a useful tool if they exist.
+But this possible approach requires solving the case of the relative motion at the very least, and then the difficulties discussed in Section~\ref{sec:intro_DBG} for proving the Feynman--Kac formula have to be resolved.

-We will prove {\bf the first diffusion representation of the relative motion in two dimensions}.
-The representation is defined by a complex-valued process $\{Z_t\}$ such that the radial part $\{\lvert Z_t \rvert\}$ is $\BES(0,\beta\da)$, a transformation of Bessel processes found by Donati-Martin and Yor~\cite{DY:Krein}.
-More specifically, for $\{P^\beta_t\}$ in \eqref{def:DBG}, we have

-where $\{\sqrt{2}Z_t\}$ starts from $z_0$, and $K_0$ is the Macdonald function.
-In Section~\ref{sec:MAINRESULTS}, we will discuss two different proofs for this representation.
-In particular, the second proof considers extensions of \eqref{main:PR} to the many-body delta-Bose gas.
-See Remark~\ref{rmk:DBG3+} for more details.
-Various additional properties also arise from this second proof, including an SDE characterization of $\BES(0,\beta\da)$ (Theorem~\ref{thm:2}) and new probabilistic construction of delta potentials in two dimensions (Proposition~\ref{prop:LTexplicit} and Theorem~\ref{thm:3}).

-Let us point out the fact that \eqref{main:PR} is \emph{not} a usual Feynman--Kac formula which uses a non-vanishing exponential functional of a Markov process.
-We say that such a Feynman--Kac formula is \emph{non-singular} (Hypothesis~\ref{hyp:FK1}).
-For the present case, the role of exponential functionals in those non-singular formulas is replaced by the functional

-which can vanish: $1/K_0(0)=0$, and $0$ can be reached under $\BES(0,\beta\da)$.
-See Sections~\ref{sec:MAINRESULTS} and~\ref{sec:EXCURSION} for discussions of $\BES(0,\beta\da)$.
-We will also show that non-singular Feynman--Kac formulas for $\{P^\beta_t\}$ cannot exist even under other Markov processes (Corollary~\ref{cor:FK}).